Skip to main content

 Method 1: Online verification

-The quickest way to verify a certificate.
+The quickest way to verify a certificate or rating proof.

-1. Go to trackforge.studio/verify.
+1. Go to trackforge.studio/certification/for-catalogue-owners/verification.

 2. Paste the canonical_json field from your certificate into the input box.